20 Places We’re Dreaming About in 2020

 At the tip of the boot, this island exudes the Old World bliss of the dolce far niente .
 Sicily is Italy on steroids, a land of contrasts and hyperbole where some things never change (gentlemen in coppola hats; two-hour lunches; the raw sensuality of every Antonio and Giovanna), even in a landscape that changes dramatically within any 30-mile drive, from rocky cliffs to wide sandy beaches to green rolling hills.

 Time moves more slowly here, yet a whole new generation of industrious siciliani have managed to harness some forward momentum.
 They’re opening world-class cocktail bars, taking the reins of family wineries, accumulating Michelin stars, and creating art-forward boutique hotels that prove Milan doesn’t have the lock on style.

-To entice newcomers, hillside villages in the island’s interior are hawking homes for 1 euro (yes, those deals are for real) on an island where eating and drinking well are practically considered a basic human right -- and you’ll easily find soul-stirring meals for under $20.
-Plus, United is opening a new direct route from Newark to Palermo (the only nonstop to the island from the US) starting in May of 2020, making it even easier to get here.
-Getting back, however, may require self-discipline. -- Jennifer V. Cole
+To entice newcomers, hillside villages in the island’s interior are hawking homes for 1 euro (yes, those deals are for real) on an island where eating and drinking well are practically considered a basic human right -- and you’ll easily find soul-stirring meals for under $20. -- Jennifer V. Cole

-Meet the writer & start planning your trip to Sicily.
+Meet the writer & start dreaming about a trip to Sicily.